bagaking/gotools/README.md

 - check the local `go.mod` before adding cross-module dependencies
 - run that module's validation command while iterating
 - run `make test` before opening a pull request or publishing tags
+- remember that `make test` runs each module against its own `go.mod`; it is not a local replacement-graph integration test for unpublished cross-module edits
 - tag nested modules with their full module path when releasing them, for example `strs/vX.Y.Z`